wil2106/mapfacts/readme.md

 - Sign in screen
   - Magic link signin (passwordless signin with email)
 - Home screen
-  - Display facts on the map depending on zoom level and number of likes (Thanks to Turf, we only query facts visible on the screen and not previously fetched)
+  - Visibility and size of facts on the map depends on zoom level and number of upvotes (Thanks to Turf, we only query facts visible on the screen and not previously fetched)
   - Display heatmap where facts are
   - Recenter to current location
 - Fact screen